 “The weekend traditionally afforded our team the ability to connect with a large number of people over multiple services and we don’t have that anymore.
 So our team will have to work hard to find creative ways to continue developing relationships beyond digital/virtual avenues.”

-In an email, Park added: “Zoom fatigue is real!”
-He said some members have begun meeting for prayer or service opportunities within government guidelines
+In an email, Jordan added: “Zoom fatigue is real!”
+He said some members have begun meeting for prayer or service opportunities within government guidelines.

-Although they prefer to worship in person at church campuses, both Park and Rapacz said they understand and appreciate the current need to meet offsite in smaller settings.
+Although they prefer to worship in person at church campuses, both Jordan and Rapacz said they understand and appreciate the current need to meet offsite in smaller settings.